polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - 📢 **[Discord Community:](https://discord.gg/qexCh3Ee4E)** Join our discord and connect with other Polymer Pals

 Feel free to reach out to our product team in discord under the tag @Product

+### We Value Your Feedback
+At Polymer, we are committed to continuous improvement and innovation, and your feedback plays a crucial role in this process.
+Whether it's about your experience with the hackathon, our developer tools, or the support you received, we're eager to hear what you think and how we can make things better.